How to start running again after a break

 Life happens, and sometimes you need to press pause on your favorite sport.
-But you can return stronger than ever.
+You can return stronger than ever – but how to get back into running?
 Here are some tips for how to start running again after a mental or physical break, inspired in part by my own recent recovery.

 You would think that would have led to even more disappointment for me, but it actually turned out to be a huge blessing in disguise, for lack of a better term.
-The last nearly two years allowed me to build back up slowly without piling on too much too soon and self-sabotaging my recovery in the process.
+The last nearly two years allowed me to make my return to running and, build back up slowly without piling on too much too soon and self-sabotaging my recovery in the process.
 Now, with the help of a new coach, I'm finally back at the same fitness level as I was before that late 2019 foot injury, and I'm feeling confident about pursuing that Boston qualifier goal again.

 Take into account how much time you took off

 If you only took a few weeks off due to vacation, race recovery, or even to prevent minor pain from becoming a full-on injury, you may not need to do too much to adjust your running plans in your comeback.
 Taking the first few weeks or so completely easy with low mileage and no speed workouts might be just what you need to ease back in to avoid pressure and burnout.

 If you've taken a longer break, though, you may need to start slower when you make your return to running.

 Build your base back up slowly if you plan on starting to run again

 As I slowly built back up during the pandemic, I knew that I was eventually going to want to hire a coach to pursue my big Boston qualifier goal once it looked like races were happening again.
 At the same time, I knew I was far away from the goal at the time.
 I knew, then that on my return to running I needed to take my time to rebuild my mileage and endurance to avoid injury and overtraining.